 Attracting more than six million annual visitors, the Grand Canyon is one of America's natural gems.
 Located in Arizona, this national park offers plenty of exciting outdoor adventures, including hiking, camping, biking and rafting.
 From the American Bison to the Bald Eagle, you might also see flagship animals in protected habitats.
-Click to book your Grand Canyon tour.
+Click to book your Grand Canyon tours.

 Facilities and AmenitiesThe Grand Canyon Visitor Center is connected to the Yavapai Geology Museum by the Rim Trail.
 This museum features educational exhibits on the ancient local landscape.
 You'll learn about the different rock layers through 3-D presentations, photos and other illustrations.
 As you follow the Rim Trail westward, you'll see the Verkamp's Visitor Center, Hopi House, Kolb Studio and El Tovar Hotel.
 These facilities are part of the Village, which is the most commercialized area in the park.
 Click to book your Grand Canyon tours.
 The Backountry Information Center and Maswik Lodge are located just south of the Village.
 Additionally, the Rim Trail terminates at Hermits Rest.
 Located east of the Village, Market Plaza is an ideal spot for stocking up on groceries and other essential items for your adventures on the canyon.